samuellau0802/HackUST/README.md

 The data of Travel & Tourism Competitiveness Index with modification.
 It will be imported to the py file.

 ### 3. reference_hospitalization_all_locs.csv
-The prediction of the infected data of each country.
+The data of the predicted infection in each country.
 It will be imported to the py file.

 ### 4. covid.json
 It is the output of the program.
 The json file will be stored in a database.